Quedlinburg, in the foothills of the Harz Mountains, is one of the most popular travel destinations in Germany.

 Castle Hill, with St. Servatius, the former collegiate church of Quedlinburg Abbey, dominates the town.
 It’s often the first stop for tourists: there they can admire the medieval cathedral treasure and stand at the tomb of the first German king, Heinrich I. Once they leave the church, they can look down at the sea of red roofs in the town.
 All that is Quedlinburg’s old town.

 Miraculously, the old town has withstood many wars nearly undamaged.
-It has over 1,300 half-timbered buildings, more than in any other German city.
-You can stroll through the narrow lanes admiring all the variations - sometimes small and lopsided, sometimes richly ornamented and colorful.
+It has more than 1,300 half-timbered buildings, more than in any other German city.
+You can stroll through the narrow lanes admiring all the variations – sometimes small and lopsided, sometimes richly ornamented and colorful.
 The Lyonel Feininger Gallery lends the medieval metropolis a modern touch.
 It displays the largest collection of graphic art by the German-American artist.